CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

   }
   ```

-  * RDBS instances created from the Relational DB are also able to host multiple databases, they do not have a `default` database created.
+  * RDBS instances created from the Relational DB page are also able to host multiple databases, they do not have a `default` database created.
 Users must create a database within the instance.

 <h3 id="cli">Create a Relational DB Service Instance from the AppFog CLI</h3>

-To create a new CenturyLink Relational DB service instance, we can use the Cloud Foundry CLI.
+[CenturyLink Relational DB](https://www.ctl.io/relational-database/) is included in the AppFog marketplace and can be provisioned using the Cloud Foundry CLI tool.
 In order to do this you must be [logged into an AppFog region](login-using-cf-cli.md).
-[CenturyLink Relational DB](https://www.ctl.io/relational-database/) is included in the AppFog marketplace.
-You can find it via the Cloud Foundry CLI by running the following command in a terminal window:
+Service offerings can be viewed by running the following command in a terminal window:

 ```
 $ cf marketplace